What should I wear?

-Although we cater for all abilities, there is currently a weight limit of 10st (64kg) for beginners/11st (70kg) for Intermediate & Advanced riders.
+Although we cater for all abilities, there is currently a weight limit of 11st (70kg) for riders.
 Our minimum age is 5 (School Year 1) for private lessons or Age 6 for Pony Days.
-There is no upper age limit!
 Also, riders will only be allowed to work over poles or jump if they are wearing a body protector – we are able to provide and fit these (child sizes) if you don’t yet have your own.

 Do you offer lessons for children not attending St Teresa’s?

 We do, although Effingham School’s students get priority for booking sessions.
 If we have availability, we are happy to welcome other riders, both children and adults (when space allows).

 What activities can you offer?

-– Stable Management training in the care of horses and ponies throughout the year
+– Stable Management training.
+Learning about the care of horses and ponies.

-– The chance to join the Pony Club Centre & participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges
+– Join our Pony Club Centre and participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges.

 – BHS Challenge Awards, which will gain eligibility for BHS exams.

 – Training towards the BHS exams up to Stage 2.

 – Volunteering opportunities with the option to work towards the Young Equestrian Leaders Award (YELA) and Duke of Edinburgh (DofE) Awards.

-– Access to local competitions with Pony Club and National Schools (NSEA) – usually with your own pony, but we do occasionally allow pupils to take an STE pony/horse
+– Training and access to local competitions with Pony Club and National Schools (NSEA) – only for those who have their own pony.

-– Trips to other Equine Events such as Badminton Horse Trials, Hickstead Show Jumping, and Olympia’s London International Horse Show at Christmas
+– Trips to other Equine Events such as Badminton Horse Trials, Hickstead Show Jumping, and the London International Horse Show at Christmas.

 What happens in the school holidays?